Eloy Jiménez Player Props: White Sox vs. Athletics

-The Chicago White Sox, including Eloy Jimenez and his .550 slugging percentage over his past 10 games, battle starter Luis Medina and the Oakland Athletics at Oakland-Alameda County Coliseum, Friday at 9:40 PM ET.
+The Chicago White Sox, including Eloy Jimenez and his .537 slugging percentage over his past 10 games, take on starting pitcher Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Angels.
+He had a one-hit showing in his last game (1-for-5) against the Athletics.

 Eloy Jiménez Game Info & Props vs. the Athletics